Pro

 2. At least one verified connected subdomain — feeds are generated per subdomain hostname.

-3. Published posts for meaningful sitemap, RSS, and llms.txt content (empty blogs still serve valid endpoints).
+3. Published posts for meaningful sitemap and RSS content (empty blogs still serve valid endpoints).

 Step-by-step